 Revolutionizing Data Efficiency with Ignition and MQTT

-Graphic shows symbols of a monitor with circuits and a speech bubble with binary code coming out of it.
+Graphic with symbols of circuits and binary code

 As the Industrial Internet of Things (IIoT) revolutionizes data processes, many organizations are beginning to turn to open-source software like MQTT and Sparkplug B. Through Cirrus Link and Inductive Automation’s strategic partnership, organizations can efficiently streamline data collection, modeling, and usage with Cirrus Link’s MQTT modules and Inductive Automation’s industrial automation platform Ignition.